 Viewings of the deceased are arranged with bereavement officers or mortuary staff themselves.
-Mortuary staff meet visitors in the main hospital reception and escort them to the viewing suite, letting them know in advance that they are wearing black scrubs so they are easily identifiable.
+For hospital cases, bereavement staff meet visitors in the main hospital reception and escort them to the viewing suite.
 Out-of-hours viewings are rare and mortuary staff attend to provide access.
+The door from the viewing reception area is not lockable and could allow access to the body store area (see shortfall under standard PFE1(e)).
+There is a room dedicated as a washing room for families who wish to wash the body of their relative.